zotonic/zotonic/doc/ref/modules/mod_fileuploader.rst

                 file: f                 // Must be a File object }
         ],

+        start_topic: "bridge/origin/foo", // Receives the upload metadata when the upload starts

         ready_msg: {
             foo: "bar",                 // Anything you want to send if all files are uploaded
             files: []                   // This will be set by the worker